NoahSoto/Mimikatz-For-Dummies/README.md

 ![[Pasted image 20250901185907.png]]

-Here we see the `EPROCESS` struct being pulled from `nt` or [`ntoskrnl`]([Is That Ntoskrnl.exe Malware?
-How To Identify And Remove Fakes](https://malwaretips.com/blogs/ntoskrnl-exe-what-is-ntoskrnl-exe-should-i-remove-it/)).
-While Windbg shows us what we need and makes it easier once we're in our program, sometimes research is best done online through sites like [vergiliusproject.com]([Vergilius Project | _EPROCESS](https://www.vergiliusproject.com/kernels/x64/windows-11/21h2/_EPROCESS)) or sites similar that contain online databases of Windows structures.
+Here we see the `EPROCESS` struct being pulled from `nt` or [`ntoskrnl`](https://malwaretips.com/blogs/ntoskrnl-exe-what-is-ntoskrnl-exe-should-i-remove-it/).
+While Windbg shows us what we need and makes it easier once we're in our program, sometimes research is best done online through sites like [vergiliusproject.com](https://www.vergiliusproject.com/kernels/x64/windows-11/21h2/_EPROCESS) or sites similar that contain online databases of Windows structures.

 ![[Pasted image 20250901190227.png]]

-Here we can see that its of type [`PS_PROTECTION`.]([Vergilius Project | _PS_PROTECTION](https://www.vergiliusproject.com/kernels/x64/windows-11/21h2/_PS_PROTECTION))
+Here we can see that its of type [`PS_PROTECTION`.](https://www.vergiliusproject.com/kernels/x64/windows-11/21h2/_PS_PROTECTION).

 `PS_PROTECTION` field explanations from: https://www.alex-ionescu.com/?p=146 and [Debugging Protected Processes | itm4n's blog](https://itm4n.github.io/debugging-protected-processes/)